Matthew Taylor (political strategist): Career

 In 2024 he has argued for a renewed social contract for health and integrated care systems.

 Honours

 In 2016, Taylor was elected a Fellow of the Academy of Social Sciences (FAcSS).
 He was appointed Commander of the Order of the British Empire (CBE) in the 2019 Birthday Honours for services to employee rights.

+Taylor has been awarded honorary degrees from the universities of Brighton, Northampton and Warwick, and is a visiting professor at Nottingham Trent University.